Government cheese

 Government cheese is processed cheese provided to welfare beneficiaries, Food Stamp recipients, and the elderly receiving Social Security in the United States, as well as to food banks and churches.
 This processed cheese was used in military kitchens during World War II and has been used in schools since the 1950s.

 Government cheese is a commodity cheese that was controlled by the US federal government from World War II to the early 1980s.
-Government cheese was created to maintain the price of dairy when dairy industry subsidies artificially increased the supply of milk and created a surplus of milk that was then converted into cheese, butter, or powdered milk.
-The cheese, along with the butter and dehydrated milk powder, was stored in over 150 warehouses across 35 states.
+It was a byproduct of maintaining an artificially high (and stabilized) price of milk through dairy industry subsidies, which produced a surplus that was in turn converted into cheese, butter, and powdered milk.
+The excess after designated uses was stored in over 150 warehouses across 35 states, creating a strategic federal food reserve available for unexpected surges in demand (such as disaster relief) and crisis (such as potential nuclear conflict during the Cold War).

 History and impact

 The cheese was bought and stored by the government's Commodity Credit Corporation.
 Direct distribution of dairy products began in 1982 under the Temporary Emergency Food Assistance Program of the Food and Nutrition Service.
 According to the government, it "slices and melts well."
 The cheese was provided monthly, in unsliced block form, with generic product labeling and packaging.

 The cheese was often from food surpluses stockpiled by the government as part of milk price supports.
 Butter was also stockpiled and then provided under the same program.
 Some government cheese was made of kosher products.
-That cheese product is also distributed to victims of a natural disaster following a state of emergency declaration.
+The cheese product is also distributed to victims of a natural disaster following a state of emergency declaration.

-That cheese became an important topic for the press in the 1980s, when the press learned about the milk products that were being stored across the nation while millions of Americans felt food insecurity.
+Government cheese became an important topic for the press in the 1980s, when the press learned about the milk products that were being stored across the nation while millions of Americans felt food insecurity.
 During the same time in the 1980s, President Ronald Reagan's administration cut the budget on the US federal food stamp program.